|Salary:||£33,199 to £39,609 p.a.|

 Are you an ambitious researcher looking for your next challenge?
-Do you have a research interest in crime data analytics?
+Do you have a background in Information Management?
 Do you want to further your career in one of the UK’s leading research-intensive Universities?

 As part of your application, please could you submit copies of your two strongest publications?
 These should represent your best work in terms of originality, significance and rigour and both should be published since January 2014.
 One could be a draft that has been submitted or is close to submission.